ChrisMera/ocean_tango/README.md

 # mySkills Resume Builder
-A web application that builds tailored professional resume's.
+Web application that builds resumes.

 ## Resume Building Made Easy
 - - - -
-Building tailored resume's can be stressful and time consuming.
-Our web application will store all of your information and past experiences in one place for you to come back to anytime you need to make a tailored resume.
-You can easily choose which past experiences, education, and references you want to add to your resume and we will generate a downloadable PDF resume for you.
+Problem:
+Building tailored resumes can be stressful and time consuming.

+Solution:
+MySkills App will store user inputs for Past Experience, References & Education in one place.
+Craft resumes that are specific to job postings with keyword search of posted skills and export to a PDF.

 ## To get started, visit our site and create an account.
 - - - -